dorksquith/go/README.md

 Before our first meeting:

-   * Download anaconda https://www.continuum.io/downloads onto your laptop
+- [x] Download anaconda https://www.continuum.io/downloads onto your laptop
-   * Get a github account : https://github.com/join
+- [x] Get a github account : https://github.com/join
-   * Do the "hello world" tutorial : https://guides.github.com/activities/hello-world/
+- [x] Do the "hello world" tutorial : https://guides.github.com/activities/hello-world/

 First meeting 27-09-16 To-do list:

-[1] Install dependencies (type the following line into mac/linux terminal or windows cmd):
+- [ ] Install dependencies (type the following line into mac/linux terminal or windows cmd):
 ```
 conda install numpy scipy scikit-learn jupyter matplotlib
 ```
 Tips on using Terminal on Mac OSX / Windows : go/terminal.md

-[2] Clone this repository:
+- [ ] Clone this repository:
 ```
 git clone https://github.com/SussexMPhys2016/go
 ```
 .. and add an image of your choice to the repository : you'll need to either use the git browser green "clone" button or use the command line commands like git add push, commit

-[3] Have a look at this: http://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html
+- [ ] Have a look at this: http://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html

-[4] Make a gantt chart for the year!
+- [ ] Make a gantt chart for the year!

-- [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
-- [x] list syntax required (any unordered or ordered list supported)
-- [x] this is a complete item
-- [ ] this is an incomplete item